PeterMcKinnis/acme/README.md

     termsOfServiceAgreed: true,
     createDnsTxtRecord: (name, value) {
         // Create a TXT record on your DNS server
-        // Optionally return a recordId of any type for later removal },
+        // The value retured will be passed to [removeDnsTxtRecord] },
     removeDnsTxtRecord: (recordId) {
-        // Remove the TXT record using the returned recordId },
+        // Remove the TXT record
+    },
 );